 Many photographers won't confirm a booking without 50% deposit.

 What is your refund/cancellation policy?

-This vary widely from one photographer to the next.
-Some don't issue a refuns past a certain date while others will allow you to reschedule.
+This varies widely from one photographer to the next.
+Some don't issue a refund past a certain date while others will allow you to reschedule.

 What is the backup plan if you are unable to attend the session?